alexanmtz/jqswfupload/README.md

 # About the plugin ?

 This plugin is a multiple file upload jQuery-UI plugin.

+# Demo

+You can see a demo at http://www.alexandremagno.net/jquery-ui-upload/demo.html

 # How it works